Taylorlea43/DreamTeam-Platformer/README.md

 This usually involves adding features and fixing bugs (I'm sure there are bugs...)

 ## How to run this project?
-I did not use any external libraries for this, so you can clone this  Taylor repo as is and run it out of the box with Java (min version 8).
-James
+I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Java (min version 8).

 I recommend using an IDE such as IntelliJ or Eclipse to run this game.